Better Parameter-free Stochastic Optimization with ODE Updates for Coin-Betting: ODE Updates for Coin-Betting Optimization

 However, in the above example, it is clear that considering 10 updates with weights 1/10 is arbitrary.
 Indeed, we could push this reasoning to the limit and have $1/\delta$ updates over the losses $\delta \ell_t$ when $\delta$ goes to zero.
 In this case, the algorithm follows a \emph{continuous trajectory} rather than a discrete one.
 While this reasoning is compelling, calculating the trajectory along the gradient flow is computationally difficult.
 For example, with 10 updates of 1/10th size, the algorithm will request 10 gradients.

-A first idea for this problem was proposed by \citet{KarampatziakisL11}, considering only objective functions of the form $F(\bx)=\E_t[\ell_t(\bx)]$, where $\ell_t(\bx)=\ell(\langle \bz_t, \bx\rangle,y_t)$.
+A first idea to solve this problem was proposed by \citet{KarampatziakisL11}, considering only objective functions of the form $F(\bx)=\E_t[\ell_t(\bx)]$, where $\ell_t(\bx)=\ell(\langle \bz_t, \bx\rangle,y_t)$.
 In this special case, only the derivative of $\ell$ changes under updates, not the direction of the gradient.
 Taking advantage of this, it is possible to calculate the final $\bx_{t+1}$ without computing the entire trajectory with additional information at the truncated linear models' corners.
-In other words, we do not need additional gradients to obtain final $\bx_{t+1}$.
+In other words, we do not need additional gradients to derive $\bx_{t+1}$.

-So, the last key idea is to use the truncated linear models described in Section~\ref{sec:def}.
+So, the last key component is to use the truncated linear models described in Section~\ref{sec:def}.
 In particular, if we use the updates in \eqref{eq:coin2} on the function $\tilde{F}_t$ in \eqref{eq:truncated}, the subgradient of $\tilde{F}_t$ always has the same direction and it is zero when we are in the flat part of the function.
 Hence, using \eqref{eq:coin2} with infinitesimally small weights of the function $\tilde{F}_t$ the update could never go beyond the point where $\tilde{F}_t(\bx)=F_{-}$.
 Moreover, a closed-form solution along the continuous trajectory becomes possible.

-Now that we have all the pieces, we state the closed-form solution.
+Now that we have all the pieces, we state the closed-form solution that gives the final update rule.

 \begin{theorem} Set $\Wealth_1=1$ and let $F(\bx)$ be a 1-Lipschitz convex function.
 Define $\btheta_1=\boldsymbol{0} \in \R^d$, $H_1=1$, and $\bg_t \in \partial F(\bx_t)$ for $t=1, \dots, T$.
 Then, the limit as $\delta$ approaches 0 of running \eqref{eq:coin2} over $1/\delta$ updates with the surrogate functions $\delta \tilde{F}_t$ gives the update rule $\bx_{t+1} = \bpsi(t,h_t)$, where the following quantities are defined recursively as